maanums/api-dev-testing/README.md

 ### coa-testing

 Code for validating the APIs.
 Developed using Cucumber and Rest Assured combination.
-Please find the test scenarios the [Wiki](https://github.com/maanums/api-dev-testing/wiki/Test-Scenarios-for-API-testing) page.
+Please find the test scenarios in the [Wiki](https://github.com/maanums/api-dev-testing/wiki/Test-Scenarios-for-API-testing) page.

 To get started follow below steps: